Trumai language: Quantifiers

-Just as is seen above where few/a little are formed as many/a lot plus a negation, there is no word for none, so negation is added in its place as well:
+Just as is seen above where 'few/a little' are formed as 'many/a lot' plus a negation, there is no word for 'none', so negation is added in its place as well:

-work Desid Neg man PL YI

-'No man wants to work.' (lit: 'The men do not want to work.')

-Quantifiers (numeral and otherwise) can also appear as a clause predicate or a focussed unit, in which they appear at the beginning of a sentence and are followed by a Focus/Tense particle.
+Quantifiers (numeral and otherwise) can also appear as a clause predicate or a focussed unit, in which they appear at the beginning of a sentence and are followed by a focus/tense particle.

 Person plays a crucial role in what NP a quantifier is assigned to.
 Guirardello explains that in a sentence where there is both first- and third-person nouns/pronouns, it is clear that the quantifier is attached to the third-person.
 This is not as clear when there are two third-person NPs in a sentence.
 In order to understand which NP the quantifier is modifying in this scenario, one must look at what kinds of NPs are in the clause with the quantifier and if it is also being modified by a pluralizer.